alem-platform/foundation/bitmap/README.md

 > You can use any algorithm to realize `grayscale`, `negative`, `pixelate`,`blur` filters.

 2. Filters should be applied sequentially in the order they are provided.
+3. The `--filter` option can be combined using multiple times.
+4. If any error print an error message with non zero exit status.

 Examples: